-In Australia ICP affects less than 1 per cent of women.
-It is thought to be a genetic condition with women more likely to develop it if a family member, such as the mother or a sister, have also had it in their pregnancies.
+In Australia, ICP affects less than 1 per cent of women.
+It is thought to be a genetic condition, with women more likely to develop it if a family member, such as their mother or sister, have also had it in their pregnancies.

-Once diagnosed, doctors may prescribe ursodeoxycholic acid – this boosts liver function and diminishes the itching.
+Once diagnosed, doctors may prescribe ursodeoxycholic acid, which boosts liver function and diminishes the itching.
 However, the only way for the condition to end completely is for the woman to give birth.

 For this reason pregnant women with ICP will usually deliver around 35-38 weeks of pregnancy.

-The couple, who have eight other children between them ranging in age from 18 years to 17 months, has launched a GoFund Me account to raise money for ICP Support.
-They have also started a Facebook page In Memory of Harlow Rose.
+The couple, who have eight other children between them ranging in age from 18 years to 17 months, have started a Facebook page In Memory of Harlow Rose.

 "We just want all pregnant women to be aware of ICP and question whether an itch is really just a harmless pregnancy itch or something more serious," Ms McNally said.

 "If you have an itch without a rash, insist on being tested for ICP with a bile acid test.